 A cats claws are used for hunting its prey.
 Cats are excellent hunters, as any cat owner that’s found birds, mice and bunnies on their doorstep will attest to.
 Now you may be thinking, ‘My cat doesn’t need to hunt.
 I feed her well.’
 That may be true.
 But did you also know that a cats claws are used for protection as well?
 I am a huge advocate of keeping a cat indoors for their well-being and safety.
 But even when you do, there may be times that Fluffy slips out.
 Now what?
 She will have NO protection against predators and be completely defenseless, not even able to climb out of harm’s way.

-Another very important use for their claws is grooming. how to cut cat nails with human clippers A cat that has had their claws removed cannot properly scratch or groom themselves, leaving much more work for you and sometimes the onset of strange behavioral issues, such as biting.
+Another very important use for their claws is grooming.
+Copper kettle A cat that has had their claws removed cannot properly scratch or groom themselves, leaving much more work for you and sometimes the onset of strange behavioral issues, such as biting.